mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-25-record-art-review-agna-moraines-autobiography-7-inch.md

 [![Agna Moraine's Autobiography outside sleeve illustrations](/assets/images/agna-moraines-autobiography-outside-sleeve-620x413.jpg)](/assets/images/agna-moraines-autobiography-outside-sleeve.jpg "outside sleeve illustrations")
 {% endfigure %}

-## Collect for the Music, Collect for the Artwork
+## Collect for the music, collect for the artwork

 *Agna Moraine's Autobiography* put out a Self Titled 7-inch sometime in 1999 (I think) on Anima.
 From the liner notes it looks like these dudes might be from Kalamazoo, Michigan... unless that's the label's home base.